-- 1. Agreement.
-This Agreement shall be effective as of the Effective Date ("Date of Hire").
-Following the Effective Date, the Executive shall continue to be an employee of the Company until such employment relationship is terminated in accordance with Section 7 hereof (the "Term of Employment"). - 2.
-Position.
-During the Term of Employment, the Executive shall serve as the Chief Financial Officer of the Company, working out of the Company's office in Cambridge, Massachusetts, and travelling as reasonably required by the Executive's job duties. - 3.
-Scope of Employment.
-During the Term of Employment, the Executive shall be responsible for the performance of those duties consistent with the Executive's position as Chief Financial Officer.
-The Executive shall report to the President, Chief Executive Officer and shall perform and discharge faithfully, diligently, and to the best of the Executive's ability, the Executive's duties and responsibilities hereunder.
+1. Agreement.
+This Agreement shall be effective as of November 7, 2022 "Date of Hire").
+Following the Effective Date, the Executive shall continue to be an employee of the Company until such employment relationship is terminated in accordance with Section 7 hereof (the "Term of Employment").

+2. Position.
+During the Term of Employment, the Executive shall serve as Chief Medical Officer of the Company, working out of the Company's office in Cambridge, Massachusetts, and travelling as reasonably required by the Executive's job duties.

+3. Scope of Employment.
+During the Term of Employment, the Executive shall be responsible for the performance of those duties consistent with the Executive's position as Chief Medical Officer.
+The Executive shall report to the President and Chief Executive Officer of the Company and shall perform and discharge faithfully, diligently, and to the best of the Executive's ability, the Executive's duties and responsibilities hereunder.
 The Executive shall devote substantially all of the Executive's business time, loyalty, attention and efforts to the business and affairs of the Company and its affiliates.
 Membership on boards of directors of any other companies will be permitted only with the express approval of the Company's board of directors (the "Board"); provided, however, that the Executive may engage in community and charitable activities or participate in industry associations and serve on the boards of up to two (2) community, charitable or industry organizations, without the approval of the Board, provided such activities do not create a conflict of interest or otherwise interfere with the Executive's performance of the Executive's duties hereunder.
-The Executive agrees to abide by the rules, regulations, instructions, personnel practices and policies of the Company and any changes therein that may be adopted from time to time by the Company. - 4.
-Compensation.
-As full compensation for all services rendered by the Executive to the Company and any affiliate thereof, during the Term of Employment, the Company will provide to the Executive the following: - (a) Base Salary.
-Effective as of the Effective Date, the Executive shall receive a base salary at the annualized rate of \$435,000 (the "Base Salary).
+The Executive agrees to abide by the rules, regulations, instructions, personnel practices and policies of the Company and any changes therein that may be adopted and disclosed to the Executive from time to time by the Company.
+The three Board positions the Executive currently holds have been approved by the Fulcrum Board of Directors.
+In the event that the Executive is serving on fewer than three Boards in the future, and the Executive seeks to serve on a new Board, Fulcrum Board approval will be required.

+4. Compensation.
+As full compensation for all services rendered by the Executive to the Company and any affiliate thereof, during the Term of Employment, the Company will provide to the Executive the following:

+(a) Base Salary.
+Effective as of the date on which the registration statement relating to the Company's initial public offering is effective, the Executive shall receive a base salary at the annualized rate of \$500,000 (the "Base Salary").
 The Executive's Base Salary shall be paid in equal installments in accordance with the Company's regularly established payroll procedures.

-The Executive's Base Salary will be reviewed on an annual or more frequent basis by the Board and is subject to change in the discretion of the Board.
+The Executive's Base Salary will be reviewed on an annual or more frequent basis by the Board and is subject to increase (but not decrease) in the discretion of the Board.